itplr-kosit/validator/README.md

 The validator distribution contains the following artifacts:

 1. **validator-`<version>`.jar**: Java library for embedded use within an application
-1. **validator-`<version`>-standalone**: Uber-JAR for standalone usage containing all dependencies in one jar file.
-This file comes with JAXB *embedded* and can be used with java 8 and java >=11)
+1. **validator-`<version`>-standalone.jar**: Uber-JAR for standalone usage containing all dependencies in one jar file.
+This file comes with JAXB *embedded* and can be used with Java 8 and Java >= 11)
-1. **validator-`<version`>-java8-standalone**: Uber-JAR for standalone usage with java jdk 8 containing all dependencies in one jar file.
+1. **validator-`<version`>-java8-standalone.jar**: Uber-JAR for standalone usage with Java JDK 8 containing all dependencies in one jar file.
 This file file *does not* contain JAXB and depends on the bundled version of the JDK.
 1. **libs/***: directory containing all (incl. optional) dependencies of the validator

 ## Build